yas-sim/training_extensions/library/develop/_sources/guide/tutorials/base/export.rst.txt

     "export" method should be implemented within a framework engine like OTXEngine to be able to export the model.
 Optimization and validation steps are required to use OVEngine.

 1. Activate the virtual environment created in the previous step.

 .. code-block:: shell

-    source .otx/bin/activate
+    source .venv/bin/activate
-    # or by this line, if you created an environment, using tox
-    . venv/otx/bin/activate

 2. ``otx export`` returns an ``.onnx``, ``openvino.xml(.bin)`` and ``.zip`` exportable code with demo depending on the export type passed to CLI or API.